1776 ★ 2006 ★ 2026

 panel discussion

-University of Chicago [room tba]
+[room tba]

-““Thomas Jefferson would scorn to enter a modern Democratic convention.
+“Thomas Jefferson would scorn to enter a modern Democratic convention.
 He would have as little business there as Abraham Lincoln would have in a latter-day Republican convention.
 If they were living today they would be delegates to this [Socialist] convention!” - Eugene Debs

 Eugene Debs stood at the centre of the socialist movement in the United States during the era of the Second International.
 Like many socialists of the time, he understood the struggle for socialism as both continuous with, and an overcoming of, the wider legacy of the bourgeois revolution.
 The Socialist Party of America (SPA) rose contemporaneously with other movements which claimed America’s revolutionary legacy, such as Populism and Progressivism, yet Debs and socialists like him understood these movements to be fundamentally opposed to the goals of the proletarian socialist party.